Most Popular Cheeses in the U.S.

 Our advice for getting your blue-cheese kick?
 Try it on a burger, a trend that’s been sweeping the country.
 (Trust us: It’s awesome.)

-Smashburger, which touts more than 300 outposts across 36 states, offers the cheese as a topping on its build-your-own Angus-beef burgers, while Bobby Flay’s Bobby’s Burger Palace, with locations in nine states, makes a wildly popular bacon-blue cheese burger (pictured here).
+Smashburger, which touts more than 300 outposts across 36 states, offers the cheese as a topping on its build-your-own Angus-beef burgers, while Bobby Flay’s Bobby’s Burger Palace, with locations in nine states, makes a wildly popular bacon-blue cheeseburger.

 Blue cheese is also an essential ingredient in the dipping sauce that typically accompanies an American classic: Buffalo wings.
 This favorite can be found throughout the country, but tastes particularly good where it was first introduced to the masses, at Anchor Bar in Buffalo, New York.

-You can also ditch the accompaniments and try the best blue cheese of your life all on its own at a tiny shop in Oregon.
-This year, an American blue cheese made by Rogue Creamery was named the best cheese on Earth.
+You can also ditch the accompaniments and try the best blue cheese of your life all on its own at Rogue Creamery, a tiny shop in Oregon.
+In 2019, an American blue cheese made here was named the best cheese on Earth.
 Said one judge of the cheese that beat out more than 3,000 other contenders from around the world: “It just tasted so darn good.”
-You can purchase it from the cheese shop at the creamery, located not far from the California-Oregon border.

 Best Gorgonzola-Cheese Dishes in the U.S.